Are you ready? Take the next step and apply to Drake.

 The essay/personal statement is optional.

-Should you choose to provide an essay to supplement your application, please do not submit a paper you wrote for a school assignment; the admission committee would rather read something more personal.
-Prompts are provided in the Drake application or Common Application.
-Other topics to consider writing about include: Why do you want to transfer to Drake?
+Should you choose to provide an essay with your application, we encourage you to use one of the essay prompts provided in the Drake application or Common Application.
+Or, other topics might include: Why do you want to transfer to Drake?
 What would you like us to know about you, your academic history, or your experiences?
-Is there additional information you would like to share to give context to your transcripts?
+Is there additional information you would like to share to give context to your transcripts?”

 We review all applications, with or without an essay, with equal attention.